MuJoCo Integration#

 Kinematic bodies still participate in contacts, so they can act as moving or fixed obstacles for dynamic bodies.

-Kinematic roots with non-fixed joints are exported as ordinary MuJoCo joints with the same Newton joint type and DOFs.
-The solver assigns a very large internal armature to those DOFs so MuJoCo treats them like prescribed, effectively infinite-mass coordinates.
+Kinematic roots with non-fixed joints become ordinary MuJoCo joints with the same Newton joint type and DOFs.
+A very large internal armature is assigned to those DOFs so MuJoCo treats them as prescribed, effectively infinite-mass coordinates.

 for a fixed-root articulation after constructing the solver, call